Offside (2006 Iranian film): Plot

-One of the younger girls needs to go to the toilet, but of course there is no women's toilet in the stadium.
+One of the younger girls needs to go to the toilet, but there is no women's toilet in the stadium.
 A soldier is deputed to escort her to the men's toilet, which he does by an increasingly farcical process: first disguising her face with a poster of a football star, then throwing a number of angry men out of the toilet and blockading any more from entering.
 During the chaos, the girl escapes into the stadium, although she returns to the holding pen shortly after as she is worried about the soldier from Tabriz getting into trouble.
+Shortly after she returns, Iran scores against Bahrain prompting dancing and cheering amongst the girls.
+Even the soldiers are too busy celebrating to care about the rowdiness, until the "chief" shows up part of the way through the second half of the game.

-Part of the way through the second half of the game, the women are bundled into a bus, along with a boy arrested for carrying fireworks, and the soldiers ordered to drive them to the Vice Squad headquarters.
+The women are then bundled into a bus, along with a boy arrested for carrying fireworks, and the soldiers ordered to drive them to the Vice Squad headquarters.
 As the bus travels through Tehran, the soldier from Tabriz plays the radio commentary on the match as it concludes.
-Iran defeats Bahrain 1-0 with a goal from Mohammad Nosrati just after half time and wild celebrations erupt within the bus as the women and the soldiers cheer and sing with joy.
+Iran defeats Bahrain 1–0 with a goal from Mohammad Nosrati just after half time and wild celebrations erupt within the bus as the women and the soldiers cheer and sing with joy.
 The girl whose story began the film is the only one not happy.
 When asked why, she explains that she is not really interested in football; she wanted to attend the match because a friend of hers was one of seven people killed in a scuffle during the recent Iran–Japan match, and she wanted to see the match in his memory.